OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 <iframe src="http://example.org" sandbox></iframe>
 ```

-### Test application on compatibility and acessibility mode
+### Test Application on Compatibility and Accessibility Mode

 Mobile versions of the web page are usually smaller and faster than the desktop ones, and they have to be less complex than the main application.
-Mobile variants have often less protection.
+Mobile variants often have less protection.
 However, an attacker can fake the real origin given by a web browser, and a non-mobile victim may be able to visit an application made for mobile users.
 This scenario could allow the attacker to exploit a mobile version of the web page.
-Site running on acessibility mode should also be tested against clickjacking, because site framming could be affected.
+Applications running on acessibility mode should also be tested against clickjacking, because site framming could be affected.

 #### Redefining Location